French vs. German: Which Language To Learn?

 There’s no objectively correct choice in this dilemma, as you can probably already guess.
 There’s probably a right decision for you, though, and you can get there by weighing a few key factors.
 It might help to get really clear on your baseline motivation for learning a new language first.
 Then, consider some of the below points comparing German vs French.

-How similar are French and German?
+How similar are the German and French languages?

 French and German are not necessarily languages you would automatically peg as “similar,” mostly because they have a very different sound and vocabulary set.
 Also, Hollywood tropes have led to stock associations in the American mind, making French the language of romance and German the language of World War II films.
 Neither of these stereotypes is fair or even necessarily all that accurate, but they probably account for a lot of implicit biases would-be language learners bring with them into the decision process.